garlandkr/dotfiles/README.md

 ### FiraCode

 FireCode is monospaced font with programming ligatures.

 **Download the from [Latest release](https://github.com/tonsky/FiraCode/releases/latest)**

 _Note: If you use Atom editor, I recommend you should not set `font-feature-settings: "liga" 1;`.
 It will cause confusing. we are talking about [Ligatures aren't spaced correctly #3821](https://github.com/atom/atom/issues/3821)_

+# Manual Settings

 ## Chrome